draddo11/100-days-of-code/r2-log.md

 ## R2D38
 Manged to find a way around a bootrap issue by using an older versio (3.7) instead of 4.1.3.. now all boostrap are behavinhg right .
 Finsihed both starswars router and star wars project will upload
+## R239
+Uploaded the star base and starbase router projects to github but cant get the files to work with Netlify for some reason ..